πŸ“– Glossary

 Kleinberg smoothing

-burst detection A burst-detection algorithm (Kleinberg, 2003) applied to classifier output to merge fragmented detections into coherent bouts and remove noise.
+A burst-detection algorithm (Kleinberg, 2003) applied to classifier output to merge fragmented detections into coherent bouts and remove noise.

 machine results